Saggittarius-A/Saggittarius-A/README.md

 ### Hi there 👋!
 I am Shruti Nanda.
-A pre-final year student at IIITA.
+A Final year student at IIITA.

 ## I'm a Developer and Student!!